CrawlForge

 Deep multi-source reportdeep_research10

-The Free tier (1,000 credits/month) supports approximately 140 single-page extractions or 90 search-and-read workflows.
-The Hobby plan ($19/month, 10,000 credits) is ideal for development and light production use.
+The Free tier (1,000 one-time credits) supports approximately 140 single-page extractions or 90 search-and-read workflows to start.
+The Hobby plan ($19/month, 5,000 credits) is ideal for development and light production use.

 Best Practices